exlskills/course-javascript-basics/Topics/05. Conditional Statements/README.md

 - The statement can be:
   - Single statement ending with a semicolon
   - Block enclosed in braces

 <!-- <img class="slide-image" showInPresentation="true" src="imgs/pic07.png" style="top:13.22%; left:81.46%; width:24.64%; z-index:-1" /> -->

 <!-- attr: { hasScriptWrapper:true } -->
 # How It Works?
 - The condition is evaluated
-  - If it is true-like, the statement is executed
+  - If it is `true`-like, the statement is executed
-  - If it is false-like, the statement is skipped
+  - If it is `false`-like, the statement is skipped
 - true
 - condition
 - statement